OpenTranslationBible/open-bible/en-GB/43.John/md/john-17.md

 ## John 17:3

-And this is eternal life: that they may know You, the only true God, and Jesus Christ, whom You have sent.
+And this is eternal life: to know You, the only true God, and Jesus Christ, whom You have sent.

 ## John 17:4

-I have honored You on the earth by finishing the work You assigned to Me.
+I have honoured You on the earth by finishing the work You assigned to Me.

 ## John 17:5